michellesyoon/programming-languages-1/README.md

 Our first programming language will just be high-school arithmetic and the interpreter will be a simple calculator.
 To appreciate that even this is not such an easy task, I invite you to implement a calculator in your favourite programming language before we start the course.
 Our second programming language will be the smallest functional programming language, lambda calculus.
 Finally, we extend this to a mixed-paradigm language including assignments, loops, and pointers.

+On the way, we will introduce various theoretical concepts that underpin Programming Languages.

 **Notes and Materials** for a course on Programming Languages at Chapman University.

 - [Syllabus](syllabus.md)